fbpx

 Image credit: Dreamstime

 The Ugandan shilling’s design has changed frequently over the last 50 years, with its banknotes updated periodically to reflect changes in leadership.
-Its latest change, in May 2020, introduced new designs celebrating Uganda’s rich heritage.
+Its latest change, in May 2020, introduced new designs celebrating Uganda’s rich heritage, which draws from its traditional peoples and its British colonial history (cricket, anyone?).

 Ugandan mat patterns, a map of the country, the Nile River, and Uganda’s Independence Monument appear on the shilling’s various denominations.